secretGeek/til/linqpad/csv_to_array.md

 A different approach is to use a library.
-I've tried two.
-Here's ServiceStack and LinqToCsv.
+I've tried three.
+Here's ServiceStack, LinqToCsv and FileHelpers.net

 TODO: I'll put FileHelpers.net in here later if I get around to it.
 (Send a PR if you've got one)